SunethUdayanga/crud-operations/README.md

 # Simple CRUD Application
-Simple CRUD Operations using REST API
+Simple CRUD Operations using REST API by Suneth Udayanga

 This is a basic CRUD (Create, Read, Update, Delete) application built with Node.js, Express, and a simple HTML front-end.
 The app allows you to manage a list of items through a RESTful API.